Following, some very basic facts about Italy:

 Visas to Italy are not required for U.S. citizens.
 If you hold a passport from another country, please check

-with your local consulate about requirements for travel to Italy.
+with your local consulate about the requirements for travel to Italy.
 Please carry proper identification (your passport) on you and do not leave it in your suitcase or hotel room.
 European law requires you to carry your passport with you at all times.

 The country code for Italy is +39.
-When calling to Italy from overseas, you dial your international access code (011 from the U.S./Canada) followed by the country code, area code, and phone number.
+When calling Italy from overseas, you dial your international access code (011 from the U.S./Canada) followed by the country code, area code, and phone number.
 Phone numbers in Italy are eight digits in length.
 Dialing from the U.S./Canada: 011+39+X+XXX XXXX.